 Continue reading Pull vs. Push MVC Architecture

-Equality-at and Relation-at LaTeX Macros.
+Equality-at and Relation-at LaTeX Macros

-Continue reading Equality-at and Relation-at LaTeX Macros.
+Continue reading Equality-at and Relation-at LaTeX Macros

-Notes About Using amsmath split Environment In Hebrew Documents
+Notes About Using amsmath split Environment in Hebrew Documents

-Recently I’ve worked on a Hebrew document in LaTeX and wanted to use the split environment to typeset some multiline formula.
-The document which compiled just fine till that point, failed to compile with the following error:
+Recently I’ve worked on a Hebrew document in LaTeX and wanted to use the split environment to typeset a multiline formula.
+The document, which compiled just fine until that point, failed to compile with the following error:

-Package amsmath Error: \begin{split} won't work here.
+Package amsmath Error: begin{split} won't work here.

-Continue reading Notes About Using amsmath split Environment In Hebrew Documents
+Continue reading Notes About Using amsmath split Environment in Hebrew Documents

 Hidden Spam Links in WordPress